thekalinga/books-raw/repo/introduction-to-international-law/17-the-state-and-the-individual.md

 [^352/5]: _Cf._ R. v.
 Governor of Brixton Prison, Ex parte Schtraks, (1963) 1 Q.B.
 55.

-[^352/6]: Quaere, whether an English Court should accept an unconditional undertaking by the requesting State not to apply a particular law to the extraditee;
+[^352/6]: _Quaere_, whether an English Court should accept an unconditional undertaking by the requesting State not to apply a particular law to the extraditee;
 _see_ Armah v.
 Government of Ghana, (1966] 3 AII E.R.
 177.